darkact-creator/DarkAct/README.md

 - NSFC Regional Innovation and Development Joint Fund (Grant U25A20537)
 - National Key Research and Development Program of China (No. 2024YFC3015600)

 We thank the volunteers for participating in the data collection and the third-party team for data quality control.
+We promise that all video data will not be used for ethical-related tasks such as face recognition or biometric information retrieval, and the dataset is only applicable to academic research.
+List of our volunteers:
+- Zirui Wang(王子睿): wangzirui.0426@bytedance.com
+- Yanda Li()
+-

 ## 📧 Contact
 For questions about the dataset or code, please contact: